Oxidiko/Oxidiko/README.md

 - 🗝️ All your sensitive stuff (profile, vault, etc.) is encrypted and stored *locally* in your browser using IndexedDB.
 - 🔑 Unlock your vault with a passkey (WebAuthn) + a PIN.
 No passwords, no phishy emails, no drama.
 - 🚫 If you don’t click a button to send data, it stays on your device.
 Period.
 - 👀 No Google Analytics, no Facebook pixels, no cookies, no tracking.
 Not even a single crumb.
+(Only Vercel Analytics to see the number of people opening it (traffic).
+Because if Oxidiko ever becomes something, I might need to upgrademmy plan)

 ## Demo
 [Watch it here](/video/oxidiko_demo.mp4)